How to add a feedback form to a static website without a backend.

 - the user may simply close the email window and send nothing.

-mailto: is suitable only as a backup contact, but not as the main submission form.
+mailto: is only suitable as a backup contact, but not as the main submission form.

 Option 1: write your own backend